ManuDve/ManuDve/README.md

 Hey!
 I'm <b>Manuel David Alfaro</b>, a Web Developer from Chile.<br><br>

-- 💪 I feel very confident to work on every JavaScript framework
 - 🌎 I speak Spanish, English (C2) and basic Portuguese and Russian!
 - 📫 You can contact me at m.alfaroardiles@gmail.com
 - ⚡ Fun fact: I'm a Caracal enjoyer, feel free to share your memes